Myth of Self-Care for Busy LeadersNov 18, 2020

-In the middle of busy lives and busy leadership coupled with the reality of pandemic fatigue it would be pretty natural to preach a sermon for self-care challenging you to step back from “the busy” and intentionally choose activities that nurture spiritual, physical, relational and emotional health.
+In the middle of busy lives and busy leadership coupled with the reality of pandemic fatigue it would be pretty easy and natural to preach a sermon for self-care challenging you to step back from “the busy” and intentionally choose activities that nurture spiritual, physical, relational and emotional health.

 Yet, for many busy leaders it’s a goal that is elusive and maybe even unrealistic.
 While there are choices within our control, executing on those choices is often difficult or even impossible when left to “self.”
 I love to get up early in the morning in the quiet of my house to pray, plan out my day and anchor my soul.
 Some days I am interrupted by others and sometimes even for good reasons.
 But, for me to do this consistently I need cooperation from other members in my house.
 That self-care act cannot be done in isolation or without the support of others.